malllabiisc/DiPS/README.md

 - Overview of DiPS during decoding to generate k paraphrases.
 At each time step, a set of N sequences V<sup>(t)</sup> is used to determine k &lt; N sequences (X<sup>∗</sup>) via submodular maximization .
 The above figure illustrates the motivation behind each submodular component.
 Please see Section 4 in the paper for details.

+### Also on GEM/NL-Augmenter 🦎 → 🐍

+- Please use/check `diverse_paraphrase` in NL-Augmenter for the transformer-model version.
+[Diverse-Paraphrase: NL-Augmenter](https://github.com/GEM-benchmark/NL-Augmenter/tree/main/transformations/diverse_paraphrase).

 ### Dependencies

 - compatible with python 3.6